ArshA03/P-Reasoner/README.md

 # P-Reasoner: AI-Powered Reasoning Assistant

 P-Reasoner is an advanced chatbot application that enhances Large Language Models (LLMs) with structured reasoning capabilities.
-It employs a unique dual-agent architecture featuring an Assistant and a Supervisor to provide more thorough and well-reasoned responses.
+It employs a unique dual-agent architecture featuring an Assistant and a Supervisor to provide more thorough and well-reasoned responses while using less advanced and cheaper models!

 ## Features